sandeepsharma99/python_hitesh_chaudhary/python.md

 # 1 : What is python ?
-Ans : Python is an interpreter dynamically typed object oriented high level programming language.
+Ans : Python is an interpreter dynamically typed object oriented high level programming language. it is known for its simple syntax vast library and package support

 my_dict = {'apple': 3, 'banana': 1, 'cherry': 2}